edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

          ```bash
          make run ds-onvif-camera
          ```

+        ### Token Generation
         !!! note
             Need to wait for sometime for the services to be fully up before executing the next set of commands.
             Securely store Consul ACL token and the JWT token generated which are needed to map credentials and execute apis.
             It is not recommended to store these secrets in cleartext in your machine.

         ```bash
         make get-consul-acl-token
         make get-token